Heterogeneous Deep Graph Infomax: Methodology

 \subsection{Global Representation Encoder}

-The learning objective of {\our} is to maximize the mutual information between local representations and the global representation.
-The local representations of nodes are included in $H$, and we need the summary vector $\vec{s}$ to represent the global information of the entire heterogeneous graph.
+The learning objective of {\our} is to maximize the mutual information between local representations and global representation.
+The local representations of nodes are included in $H$.
+We need the summary vector $\vec{s}$ to represent the entire heterogeneous graph's global information.
 Based on $H$, we examined three candidate encoder functions:

 \textbf{Averaging encoder function}.
 Our first candidate encoder function is the averaging operator, where we simply take the mean of the node representations to output the graph-level summary vector $\vec{s}$: